moorepants/eme185/content/pages/instructor-guide.rst

 - [All TAs] Grade week 3 AIO + participation.
 Make sure to give firm feedback on the AIO formats this week, so that we get them on track.
 Docking points for the formatting is an effective way to get these in shape early.
-- [Lead TA] Prepare to teach the 50 minute Asana tutorial and teach in in the studio sessions.
 - [Single TA] Review Quiz for Chapter 18.

 Week 4